 4. Insert a plastic spoon into yogurt cups and freeze for easy yogurt pops.

-5. Juice citrus easily with tongs.
+5. Juice citrus easily with tongs or a fork.

 7. Keep brown sugar from clumping with marshmallows.